zhiyao-w/-zhiyao-w-.github.io/proj4/index.md

 ## Part 5: Blend the images into a mosaic

 I blended the images into a mosaic using a one-shot warping procedure.
 I leave image 1 unwarped and wraped image 2 into its projection using the homography matrix H which computed between corresponding points in image 1 and image 2.
 First, I determined the size of the final mosaic by transforming the corners of both images and calculating the necessary offsets to accommodate the warped images within the bounding box.
-I also created an alpha mask that starts with a value of 1 at the center of each image and falls off linearly to 0 at the edges to blend the two images together.
+I also created an alpha mask using distance transform to blend the two images together.

 ### Results